SciML/DifferentialEquations.jl/README.md

 ### Stochastic Partial Differential Equation Solvers

-We can solve the save stochastic PDE Δu=f+gdW with additive space-time white noise by specifying the problem as:
+We can solve the same PDE as a stochastic PDE, Δu=f+gdW, with additive space-time white noise by specifying the problem as:

 ```julia
 "Example problem with deterministic solution: u(x,y,t)= sin(2π.*x).*cos(2π.*y)/(8π*π)"